GST full form: Transforming Indirect Taxation in India

 GST meaning

-The meaning of GST can be understood as a unified tax system.
+The meaning of Goods and Services Tax (GST Full Form) can be understood as a unified tax system.
 It was created to simplify the tax procedure and make it transparent and efficient.
 The primary purpose of implementing GST in India is to:

 1. Streamline taxation